 Augustus Short Scholarship

 Financial hardship can be a significant barrier for students wishing to attend university.

+We know that some of Australia’s highest-achieving students run the risk of never attending university because they live in rural areas and/or are facing financial barriers.
 Augustus Short Scholarships offer these students meaningful financial support throughout their undergraduate degree, removing barriers to their participation in higher education.

 In naming this scholarship fund, we acknowledge the profound impact Dr Augustus Short had on the University.